-Nearly a third of young adults believe that smoking hookah is less dangerous than smoking cigarettes.
+Nearly believe that smoking hookah is less dangerous than smoking cigarettes.
 But the belief isn’t limited to them — nearly 19 percent of those between the ages of 25 and 34 agree.

 Social acceptance and a coolness factor could be to blame — cigarettes are frowned upon and there is no such thing as a cigarette bar, but you’ve probably seen or been to a number of hookah lounges.

 But the idea that they are safer than cigarettes, or safe at all, is seriously flawed.